pflajszer/Brick-Problem-Brute-Force/README.md

-# BRICK PROBLEM
+# MAXIMUM LOAD
-Created with Python 3.7.0, 64-bit, with Visual Studio Code, MacOS Mojave 10.14.3
+:floppy_disk: Created with Python 3.7.0, 64-bit, with Visual Studio Code, MacOS Mojave 10.14.3

 The program calculates maximum load that can be placed on top of the given wall.

-Author: _Pawel Flajszer, April 2019_
+Author: _Pawel Flajszer, April 2019, pflajszer@gmail.com_

 ## Requirements: